For many people with type 2 diabetes, Mounjaro is an excellent option to help manage blood sugar levels and improve A1C.

 What dose do you typically start with?

-If you’re new to Mounjaro, your doctor will want to start you on a low dose.
+If you’re new to Mounjaro (tirzepatide), your doctor will want to start you on a low dose.

-This is because the medication may cause adverse side effects, including nausea, vomiting, diarrhea, constipation, low blood sugar, and decreased appetite.
+This is because Mounjaro may cause adverse side effects, including nausea, vomiting, diarrhea, constipation, low blood sugar, and decreased appetite.

-These symptoms usually go away after a few weeks of taking Mounjaro, but taking a lower dose when you begin treatment can help prevent them altogether.
+These symptoms usually go away after a few weeks of starting the drug, but taking a lower dose when you begin treatment can help prevent them altogether.

-If you’re seeing improvements in blood sugar levels and insulin resistance without adverse side effects, your doctor may increase your dose after the first four weeks—but never before.
+If you’re seeing improvements in blood sugar levels and insulin resistance without adverse side effects, your doctor may increase your dose after the first four weeks.

 What is a normal Mounjaro dose?